NOTES FROM THE ARTIST, FINISHING HER BOOK:

 Then he said:

-“Mamma, don’t worry about being quick.
+“Mum, don’t worry about being quick.
 I just really like being here.”

 I’m back where I started.